jonasjaeger-sci/mod905/docs/user/errors.rst

 .. topic:: Error: ``No default integrator for XXX``

-   If no integrator is defined for a simulation, pyretis will try to see if a default integrator is selected.
+   If no integrator is defined for a simulation, pyretis will try to see if a default integrator can be selected.
 For some simulation types this is not the case and this error message is issued.

-   **Fix**: Specify an integrator in the pyretis input (see the :ref:`integrator keyword <user-keywords-integrator>`).
+   **Fix**: Specify an integrator in the pyretis input (see the :ref:`integrator section <user-section-integrator>`).

 .. topic:: Error: ``Unknown integrator XXX``